Erosion Prevention

 What Kinds of Projects Need an Erosion Prevention Permit?

-The erosion prevention standards apply to development projects on properties (as opposed to projects in the public right-of-way) that are located in the County MS4 Area.
+The current erosion prevention standards apply to development projects on properties (as opposed to projects in the public right-of-way) that are located in the County-Administered MS4 Area.
 Triggers for whether or not a permit is required are based upon the area of disturbance, its location, and type of use or zoning on the property.
 Click on the Erosion Prevention Requirements and Permit Information tab to the left for more information.

-All development projects in the County MS4 Area that involve land disturbance on properties, unless otherwise exempted, must use practices and equipment to prevent and control soil erosion and pollution.
+All development projects in the County-Administered MS4 Area that involve land disturbance on properties, unless otherwise exempted, must use practices and equipment to prevent and control soil erosion and pollution.
 These practices and equipment are called best management practices (BMPs).
-All land disturbances will need to use BMPs to meet positive erosion prevention outcomes, whether an erosion prevention permit is required or not.
-Outcomes include:
+When the Mercury TMDL requirements are adopted in the fall, this requirement will also apply to land disturbances in the Mercury TMDL Area.

 • Keeping a clean site.